-Furthermore, the bill includes provisions for the Nebraska Workers' Compensation Court to determine the applicable COLA percentage each year and outlines the method for adjusting benefits accordingly.
-It ensures that the adjusted benefits do not exceed the maximum weekly income benefit specified in existing law.
-The bill repeals the original sections of the law that are being amended, thereby streamlining the legal framework governing workers' compensation in Nebraska.
+Furthermore, the bill includes provisions for determining the COLA percentage, which will be the greater of one percent or the percentage change in the Consumer Price Index for Urban Wage Earners and Clerical Workers.
+The Nebraska Workers' Compensation Court will assess the COLA percentage annually, and any adjustments will be applied automatically at the end of each twelve-month period, ensuring that the adjusted benefits do not exceed the maximum weekly income benefit specified in existing law.
+The bill repeals the original sections of the law that are being amended, thereby streamlining the legislative framework for workers' compensation in Nebraska.

 Statutes affected: Introduced: 48-119, 48-121, 48-122.01